• Skip to primary navigation

 wild mushrooms, creminis and red onions getting prepped

-wild mushrooms for an appetizer pizza on puff pastry
+wild mushrooms for an appetizer pizza on puff pastry, use whatever mushrooms you can find

 How to use puff pastry